Judith M. Wright Fellowship

-The Judith M. Wright Fellowship provides $4,000 for a minimum of 6 weeks of full-time, temporary employment.
-Interested candidates should review the 2019 Judith M. Wright Fellowship posting and application deadlines when they are made available.
+The Judith M. Wright Fellowship provides $5,000 for a minimum of 6 weeks of full-time, temporary employment.
+Interested candidates should review the 2023 Judith M. Wright Fellowship posting and application deadlines.

 To apply for the Judith M. Wright Fellowship, please submit the following items: